-Golf Shank: What Causes a Shank and How to Stop It Forever?
+Understanding a Golf Shank: What It Is, How It Happens, and How to Fix It

 Few things in golf stink like a shank.
 One moment you’re expecting a perfect shot, and then the ball rockets sideways, leaving you stunned, angry, and doubting everything about your swing.
 That awful “hosel rocket” doesn’t just ruin a single shot; it can shake your confidence and escalate into a much bigger issue.
 The good news?
 A golf shank isn’t some mysterious phenomenon, nor is it a lifetime sentence.
 Once you learn about what is a shank in golf, its underlying causes, and how they impact various shots, you can eliminate the problem at its root and regain your natural swing.
 This guide is written from the right-handers’ perspective, so if you are left hander, just reverse the sides.